LoRd123545/LoRd123545/README.md

 - 👋 Hi, I’m @LoRd123545
-- 👀 I’m interested in cybersecurity and backend development
+- 👀 I’m interested in cybersecurity 👨🏻‍💻, artificial intelligence 🤖 and software development ⚙️.
-- 🌱 I’m currently learning node, docker, linux
+- 🌱 I’m currently learning nestjs 🐈‍⬛, rust 🦀
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me:
+- 📫 How to reach me: kamil.abbasi.official@gmail.com
-  mail: kamil.abbasi.official@gmail.com
-  github: LoRd123545

 <!---
 LoRd123545/LoRd123545 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.